 - Dealing with chronic pain?
 Try making trips to the pool a regular part of your health regimen.
 You can swim laps or even walk or move your body in the shallow end to loosen up aching muscles.

 - Have you been meaning to try something new?
-Try taking a yoga or dance class.
+Try taking a yoga class, a dance class, or peruse this list of “No-Gym Workouts” to find something that interests you.

 Whether your exercise routine involves strength training, aerobic exercise, or simply engaging in you favorite activities more frequently, living an active lifestyle improves your mental and physical health.